openedx/edx-platform/docs/en_us/course_authors/source/beta_testing.rst

 Beta Testing a Course
 #############################

-When a course is being designed in Studio, the course team can choose **View Live** to assess progress, find problems, and mimic the student experience.
-A more thorough test is done by giving early access to the course to beta testers who interact with the course exactly as students will.
-Beta testers are not members of the course team or staff.
-They are enrolled as students, but see the course materials before enrolled students do.
+When a course is being designed in Studio, the course team can choose **View Live** to assess their progress in designing the course, test their work, find gaps and errors, and mimic the student experience.
+To gather information about the overall experience of taking a course, you can also conduct a beta test of the course.

-Beta testers identify issues, find bugs, and experience errors before enrolled students do.
-To help you make sure that everything works as it should, they use their own computers and internet connections to view videos, follow links, and complete problems.
+Beta testers have early access to the course.
+Beta testers are not members of the course team or staff: they don't have information about "how it's supposed to work".
+They use their own computers and internet connections to view videos, follow links, and complete problems.
+They interact with the course exactly as students will, but see the course materials before other enrolled students do.

 * :ref:`Beta_Process`
 * :ref:`Qualities_Testers`